 While most people are against animal testing due to animal cruelty, many experts agree that tests on animals can’t accurately predict human response to a product.
 More than 95 % of pharmaceutical drugs test as safe and effective on animals but then fail in human trials, according to PETA.
 However, the practice is still common in the beauty industry.
-Since veganism doesn’t allow for the animal exploitation, buying vegan beauty products equates that you don’t support animal testing.
+Since veganism doesn’t allow for animal exploitation, buying vegan beauty products equates that you don’t support animal testing.

-Up to 60 % of the products you apply to your body are absorbed by the skin and enter into the bloodstream.
+Up to 60 % of the products you apply to your body are absorbed by the skin and enter the bloodstream.

 Many cosmetics brands use phthalates and parabens that can cause neurological and immune system issues.
 Also, a growing number of studies link dairy products to skin problems like acne because dairy products contain growth hormones and are also treated with artificial hormones, which can interfere with your hormone system.

 Vegan cosmetic products are made with plant-based ingredients and processes that don’t involve animals.
-By using vegan products, you can avoid harmful chemical ingredients and obtain its natural health benefits.
+By using vegan products, you can avoid harmful chemical ingredients and obtain their natural health benefits.
 Oats have anti-inflammatory properties and can treat skin irritations like eczema.
 Witch hazel hydrates the skin, and high levels of antioxidants in green tea can help repair sun damage.